-Christian Maureira, the national director for Campus Crusade for Christ in Chile, recently spoke with José Samuel Henríquez, miner #24, who became the spiritual leader to the others secluded and scared in the Chilean mine.
+Christian Maureira, the national director for Cru in Chile, recently spoke with José Samuel Henríquez, miner #24, who became the spiritual leader to the others secluded and scared in the Chilean mine.

 Elated with the opportunity to speak on the phone with José, the 2 men talked about several topics.
 “José confidently told me there wasn’t a moment when he felt forsaken,” says Christian.